May rail strikes: How is the latest train drivers’ walk-out affecting passengers?

 National rail strikes by train drivers have entered a third summer with a series of “rolling” walk-outs, one region at a time, during May.

-Members of the Aslef union aim to halt thousands of trains on 7, 8 and 9 May 2024 – with commuters who normally go to the office on Tuesday, Wednesday and Thursday among the targets.
+Members of the Aslef union are halting thousands of trains on 7, 8 and 9 May 2024 – with commuters who normally go to the office on Tuesday, Wednesday and Thursday among the targets.

 The aim is to disrupt services on the 14 rail firms in England that are controlled by the UK government and represented by the Rail Delivery Group (RDG).
 Rolling strikes cause maximum disruption for minimum loss of pay.